Read our latest guide: How to Choose the Right Kitchen Cabinets for Your 2023 Kitchen Renovation

 Cons: Laminate kitchen doors are lower in quality and over time, the laminate may start to peel away from the corners and edges.
 It can also stain and discolour with time.

 Two-pack kitchen doors

-Two-pack kitchen doors are made from particleboard, MDF, or HDF, that is covered with two coats of a two-pack epoxy.
+Two-pack kitchen doors are made from particleboard, MDF, or HDF, which is covered with two coats of a two-pack epoxy.
 The result is a high-gloss shiny finish with smooth edges.

 Cons: Two-pack kitchen doors are more expensive than laminate doors, and they can chip if hit with a heavy object.
 Like laminate doors, they too may discolour over time.
 They are also limited in design, generally restricted to flat colours and not patterns.

-Safe door designs are plain white doors which go with everything and never go out of style; like subway tiles.
-Tending door designs are those that give off the ‘wow’ factor today, but may make you cringe later down the track.
+Safe door designs are plain white doors that go with everything and never go out of style, like subway tiles.
+Tending door designs are those that give off the ‘wow’ factor today but may make you cringe later down the track.

 Current tending door designs include any wood-grain laminate, deep blues and deep greens.
 Choose if you dare!

 If you’re renovating or building a new kitchen in 2021, then one of the most important decisions you will have to make is your kitchen cabinets.
 As one of the most costly items of a home, you don’t want to make the wrong choice.